 Academic and Research Integrity

 Academic and research integrity is the pursuit of scholarly activity in an open, honest and responsible manner.
-To ensure ethical behavior in an academic research environment, the Graduate School holds all graduate students to the highest standard of academic integrity and expects all doctoral students in the divisions of social science, natural science, and engineering to receive Responsible Conduct in Research (RCR) training.
-This training is an important element of scholarly training in compliance with regulations of federal research sponsors.
+To ensure ethical behavior in an academic research environment, the Graduate School holds all graduate students to the highest standard of academic integrity and expects all doctoral students in the divisions of social science, natural science, and engineering to receive discipline-specific Responsible Conduct in Research (RCR) training.
+This training is an important part of graduate education and ensures compliance with regulations of federal research sponsors.

 The ability of the University to achieve its goals depends upon the quality and integrity of the academic work that its faculty, staff, and students perform.
 Academic freedom can flourish only in a community of scholars which recognizes that intellectual integrity, with its accompanying rights and responsibilities, lies at the heart of its mission.
 Observing basic honesty in one’s work, words, ideas, and actions is a principle to which all members of the community are required to subscribe.

 In all academic matters, graduate students are governed by the presumption that their academic work is held to the highest standards of research and scholarship, and all forms of academic fraud, including plagiarism, multiple submissions, false citations, and the use of false data, are regarded as serious violations and will be subjected to disciplinary action.

 As members of the University community, graduate students are bound by the rules and procedures described in Rights, Rules, Responsibilities.
 Academic and research integrity issues in particular are covered in sections “2.4 Academic Regulations” and “2.6 The Graduate School” of Rights, Rules, Responsibilities.